 Our other facilities have been allowed to operate, although at reduced efficiencies as certain employees have worked remotely.
-We expect these disruptions will have a negative effect on our business; however, the magnitude of such effect is uncertain.
+Furthermore, travel restrictions resulting from the COVID-19 pandemic have impacted our ability to visit customers, conduct product demonstrations and visit our various operating locations.
+These disruptions have had, and we expect they will continue to have, a negative effect on our business; however, the duration and magnitude of these disruptions are uncertain.
 Management believes that the negative impact will be temporary, but there can be no assurance of that.

 Additionally, oil prices declined sharply during the first quarter of fiscal 2021 in response to the economic effects of the COVID-19 pandemic and the announcement of Saudi Arabia's abandonment of output restraints.
 Oil prices have partially recovered recently, but the decline could have an adverse effect on our customers in the energy industry, which could in turn cause them to cancel or delay projects and orders with us and could impair their ability to make payments to us.
 However, to date we have had no significant orders cancelled and continue to respond to inquiries from customers in all market segments, including energy related.
 Many of our marine customers have recently indicated increases in backlog, which we believe is a positive indication of a recovery later in fiscal 2021 and beyond.
+The general economic environment concerning the energy industry could also impact our ability to realize value from our discontinued land seismic leasing operations.

 In recent months, we have continued to experience significant inquiries and bid activity and have conducted a number of demonstrations for various customers, including the U.S. Navy.
 However, we believe many customers have delayed purchase commitments due to the uncertainty in the global economy.
-Accordingly, we have not experienced the level of firm orders that we would have normally expected.
-It is not clear how long this reduced order activity will persist; however, we expect it to continue at least through the third quarter of fiscal 2021.
-As of July 31, 2020, our backlog of firm orders for our Marine Technology Products segment was approximately \$7.6 million, as compared to approximately \$10.2 million as of April 30, 2020 and \$8.9 million as of January 31, 2020.
-We expect all of these orders to be completed within fiscal 2021.
+Accordingly, we have not experienced the number of firm orders that we would have normally expected from the current level of inquiries and bid activity.
+Recently we have received orders for new seismic source controllers or upgrades of systems that we previously sold.
+Our GunLink seismic source controllers have certain capabilities that we believe are unique and that increasingly certain of these capabilities are required of operators of seismic exploration vessels.
+Based on this, and on discussions with current and potential customers, we believe demand for our GunLink source controllers will increase in coming months, although there can be no assurance of this.
+As of October 31, 2020, our backlog of firm orders for our Marine Technology Products segment was approximately \$8.2 million, as compared to approximately \$7.6 million as of July 31, 2020 and \$8.9 million as of January 31, 2020.
+We expect a significant number of these orders to be completed within fiscal 2021 and therefore expect revenues from continuing operation in the fourth quarter of fiscal 2021 to exceed those of the third quarter of this year.
 The level of backlog at a particular point in time may not necessarily be indicative of results in subsequent periods as the size and delivery period of individual orders can vary significantly.